Skip to content

 • What is the role of a radiation oncologist in prostate cancer treatment?

 A radiation oncologist is a specialized doctor who oversees radiation therapy.
-They work closely with the patient to develop a personalized treatment plan, determine the appropriate radiation technique, monitor progress, and manage the patient response including any side effects that may occur.
+They work closely with the patient to develop a personalized treatment plan, determine the appropriate radiation technique, monitor progress, and manage the patient response during treatment.

 • Can radiation therapy be combined with other treatments for prostate cancer?